Before we get into the details of a destination wedding in France, a few definitions first:

 It’s also important to consider the logistics of your wedding.
 If you have guests coming from all over the world, you may want to choose a location that is easily accessible by plane or train.
 Paris is a popular choice for this reason, as it has multiple airports and is well-connected by train to other parts of France.
 Actually, the busiest airports in France are: Paris Charles de Gaulle, Paris Orly, Nice Airport, Lyon Saint-Exupéry and Marseille Airport.

 One factor to consider when deciding between an intimate wedding and a big wedding in France for a destination wedding is the number of guests you want to invite.
-If you want a more intimate and personal experience, you may want to opt for an intimate wedding with fewer guests.
+If you want a more intimate and personal experience, you may want to opt for a Paris elopement, an intimate wedding in Paris with fewer guests.
 However, if you have a large and close-knit group of family and friends, a big wedding may be more appropriate.
 Other factors to consider include the location, budget, and the overall vibe you want to create for your special day.

 From our experience, the “overall vibe” is the atmosphere, mood, and style that you want to create for your wedding.
 This can include the decor, music, dress code, and overall aesthetic.
 For example, a couple may want a relaxed and bohemian vibe for their destination wedding, while another couple may prefer a more formal and elegant vibe.

 At this point, you should be able to have a clear idea about what your magical French destination wedding will be.
 You have chosen the region, set an approximate date, thought of the big picture of logistics and you know how many guests you are inviting.

 The next big step is to start looking for venues and hiring French wedding vendors.
 While the steps up until now where fun, the next ones will take a lot of time and some might not be as fun as you’d expect.